 Staff gathered feedback from patients, the public and external partners and demonstrated a commitment to acting on feedback.

-Feedback from staff was obtained through meetings, surveys, and informal discussions.
-Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on where appropriate.
+Feedback from staff was obtained through meetings and informal discussions.
+Staff were encouraged to offer suggestions for improvements to the service.

 Continuous improvement and innovation